mamartinod/grip-nulling/docs/index.rst

 To uninstall:

 1. Open a terminal and the environment
-2. Do not locate yourself in the folder of the package or the parent
+2. Do not locate yourself in the directory of the package or the parent
-3. Type `pip uninstall grip`
+3. Type ``pip uninstall grip``
-4. Delete the folder `grip`
+4. Delete the directory ``grip``

 GPU powering
 ============